 Pursuant to Florida Supreme Court order, only one video camera, one still camera, and one audio recording device for radio will be allowed in any courtroom.
 A second recording device attached to the first, such as a Go Pro HD mini camera, is prohibited and must be removed before access will be allowed as pool camera.
 Those operating recording devices shall comply strictly with the Supreme Court's Standards of Conduct and Technology Governing Electronic Media and Still Photography Coverage of Judicial Proceedings.
 Pool camera arrangements should be made by the media.
 It is presumed that all media personnel covering court proceedings have read and know the content of Rule 2.450 of the Rules of Judicial Administration, Standards of Conduct and Technology Governing Electronic Media and Still Photography coverage of Judicial Proceedings.

 Courtroom Media Panels in Orange and Osceola Counties

-Recording equipment and operating personnel shall be located in, and coverage of the proceedings shall take place from the gallery area near the courtroom's media panel or in areas otherwise designated by the Judge.
+Recording equipment and operating personnel shall be located in and coverage of the proceedings shall take place from the gallery area near the courtroom's media panel or in areas otherwise designated by the Judge.
 The media panel provides audio for recording devices in the courtroom and must be used at all times instead of an onboard microphone or portable handheld microphone.
 Media are not permitted to place additional microphones in the courtroom without prior approval of the presiding Judge.
-NOTE: At all times while operating as the video pool camera, all cameras operators must supply a BNC and an XLR audio cable and be connected to the courtroom media panel.
+NOTE: At all times while operating as the video pool camera, all camera operators must supply a BNC and an XLR audio cable and be connected to the courtroom media panel.

 Media Coverage of Juvenile Proceedings